herion detox in los angeles

 First 24 Hours

-Withdrawal symptoms often begin within six to twelve hours after your last dose.
+Withdrawal symptoms often begin within six to twelve hours after your last heroin use.
 These initial symptoms may mimic the flu, with fever, nausea, gastrointestinal issues, chills, and achiness.
 More severe symptoms can also occur, such as depression, anxiety, insomnia, and difficulty breathing.
 These more serious symptoms are why medical supervision is highly recommended during a heroin detox.

 First Few Days